 The human factor needs to be a key consideration in your command center design.
 Even subtle design elements can be important and have a positive impact on operator performance.

-One of the major elements that can affect day to day operation is spatial design.
+One of the major elements that can affect day-to-day operation is spatial design.
 Ultimately, good space design takes into account more than just simply the number of users.
 Human-centric design focuses on the relationship between the users, their workstations, and the overall function of the room.
 How will they interact with the room while carrying out their duties?
 What arrangements allow them to conduct necessary tasks more easily?
 If teams need to collaborate, are they situated in such a way that collaboration is easily supported?
-Truly effective command center design takes into account the working relationship between users, workstations, offices, common spaces, the video wall, and more.
+Truly effective command center design takes into account the working relationship between users, workstations, offices, common spaces, video walls, and more.

-Placement of the video wall in relation to operator workstations is another key factor in human-focused design.
-To optimize this, Constant conducts a sight line analysis.
+The placement of the video wall in relation to operator workstations is another key factor in human-focused design.
+To optimize this, Constant conducts a sight-line analysis.